 - Give you the opportunity to do practical research based work experience in linguistics

-- Provide you with a broad experience of linguistic and sociolinguistic data, using London's cultural and linguistic environment as a resource
+- Provide you with a broad experience of linguistic, sociolinguistic and experimental data, using London's cultural and linguistic environment as a resource

 Why study your MA in Linguistics at Queen Mary?

-Our Linguistics department was rated top in the last two Research Assessment Exercises (RAEs).
-This means that our students are taught by world leading experts.
+Our Linguistics department was rated 1st in the last two national research assessments (RAE 2008, REF 2014).
+This means that our students are taught by world leading experts, and you’ll be amongst the top of the league.

 Masters programmes in the School of Languages, Linguistics and Film provide students with a grounding in research methods and skills, an introduction to the critical theories and approaches relevant to the area of study, and a choice of more specialised options.
 They offer excellent preparation if you wish to continue on to doctoral work.